Regular Dental Checkup

 The American Dental Association, and most dentists, recommend six months because the maintenance and cleaning provided at each visit is the best way to ensure you maintain healthy teeth and gums.

-As long as your mouth is free of gum disease and heavy buildup, six months is about the average length of time for tartar and stain to accumulate to the point of needing another teeth cleaning.
-For individuals with a history of periodontitis, those maintenance visits may need to be as frequently as every 3-4 months.
+As long as your mouth is free of gum disease and heavy buildup, six months is about the average length of time for tartar and stains to accumulate to the point of needing another teeth cleaning.
+For individuals with a history of periodontitis, those maintenance visits may need to be as frequent as every 3-4 months.

 • What are the signs of oral cancer?